EDGE program for distance learning/off-campus study

-- Once complete, your graduate application file will be reviewed by the Department and a letter will be sent to you electronically regarding the admission decision.
+- Once completed, your graduate application file will be reviewed by the Department and a letter will be sent to you electronically regarding the admission decision.

-To be eligible for regular admission to the graduate program within the Department of Materials Science and Engineering, the applicant must hold a B.S. in an appropriate major.
+To be eligible for regular admission to the graduate program within the Department of Materials Science & Engineering, the applicant must hold a B.S. in an appropriate major.

 - Required Credit Hours: 30